pydantic/pydantic/docs/blog/pydantic-v2.md

 In pydantic V1 the core of all validation was a pydantic model, this led to significant overheads and complexity when the output data type was not a model.

-pydantic-core operates on a tree of validators with no "model" type required at the base of the tree.
+pydantic-core operates on a tree of validators with no "model" type required at the base of that tree.
-It can therefore validate a single `string` or `datetime` value, a `TypeDict` or `Model` equally easily.
+It can therefore validate a single `string` or `datetime` value, a `TypeDict` or a `Model` equally easily.

 This feature will provide significant addition performance improvements in scenarios like: